department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 <h4>If you’re in priority group 1</h4>

 You won’t pay a copay for any medications.

+You may be in priority group 1 if we've rated your service-connected disability as 50% or more disabling, if we've determined that you can't work because of your service-connected disability (called unemployable), or if you've received the Medal of Honor.

 <h4>If you’re in priority groups 2 through 8</h4>